 So – I started to ask myself – what could I do about this?
 And more widely, as cross border rail in Europe is in a sorry state, could I expand the scope of Cramer’s work – and using social media in particular highlight these issues to a wider public?

-The #CrossBorderRail project is my effort to do so.
+The #CrossBorderRail project in 2022 was my first effort to do so.

 Cramer’s work focused on places where cross border tracks are missing.
 But that is not the only problem.